 Long-term (3-5 years):

-• Become a Senior Financial Analyst or Portfolio Manager.
+• Step up to Senior Financial Analyst or Portfolio Manager.

 Skills and Qualifications:

-• Pursue a CFA or MBA with a focus on finance.
+• Establish working toward a CFA or maybe even an MBA based on finance.

 Action Plan